 Mixing metal finishes in the kitchen is a great way to add an interesting and contemporary look to your home.
-And in today’s post, I’m sharing some simple tips on how to mix different metals in the kitchen, along with a guide to what metals go together, images of kitchens featuring mixed metal finishes, places to shop for kitchen faucets and fixtures in 2024, and more.
+And in today’s post, I’m sharing some simple tips on how to mix metals in the kitchen, along with a guide to what metals go together, images of kitchens featuring mixed metal finishes, places to shop for kitchen faucets and fixtures in 2025, and more.

 If you’re currently planning a kitchen remodel or are making choices regarding finishes and are looking for simple tips for mixing metal finishes in the kitchen, I hope you’ll find some great ideas in this post.